 Some say that Beavis and Butt-Head paved the way for South Park, which was first aired in 1997.
 Another adult-themed cartoon features four boys: Eric Cartman, Kenny McCormick, Kyle Broflovski, and Stan Marsh.
 Life within the cartoon revolved around the town of South Park in Colorado and is packed filled with dark humor.

 The cartoon remains running to the present day and has thus far produced over 300 episodes, with more seasons planned to require the boys up to 2022.
 Like Beavis and Butt-Head, it had also been becoming a movie in 1999 and has won 5 Emmy Awards.

-South Park must be one among the foremost well-known famous cartoons, and that we can see why NetEnt turned it into a slot game in 2013.
+South Park must be one among the foremost well-known famous cartoons, you can watch cartoons online and that we can see why NetEnt turned it into a slot game in 2013.
 It’s highly volatile and features a max win capacity of £69K to form even Cartman’s eyes water.

 7. Family Guy